 No, I am very much done with it because it is simply too dangerous.
 I already had to understand that in Ukraine.
-Therefore, I have decided to not get involved with activism again.
+Therefore, I have decided not to get involved with activism again.
 But of course, there are different kinds of activism.
 For example, our interview.
-I am doing this because in the past, in Ukraine, I had to learn that there is almost no information for LGBT about what happens after they fleed their country.
+I am doing this because in the past, in Ukraine, I had to learn that there is almost no information for LGBT about what happens after they fled their country.
 What comes next?
 How do they feel?
 Was it easy, was it hard?
 There was no way to find out.

 And it is typical thinking that those who decide to stay in Russia or Ukraine to stand up against the system and to fight for LGBT rights are considered heroes.
 But those who decide to flee are seen as weaklings.
 Even among activists.
 Even I used to think this way.
-But now I have a whole different perspective on what it means to be free, to live freely, and to follow your dreams.
+But now I have a different perspective on what it means to be free, to live freely, and to follow your dreams.
 And that means so much more than just your safety.